Liberal Arts: English for International Students

 Sequence of Courses

-There are two semesters of fluency and one semester of critique classes.
-These courses must be completed before you may enter the full degree program.
+There are two semesters of Fluency and one semester of Critique classes.
 After completing both semesters of fluency, you may enroll in art history and liberal arts classes.
 At this time, you will also take two semesters of EIS Tutorials.
+Tutorials are best taken during the same semesters as FYS: English I and FYS: English II.
 A typical schedule looks like this:

-- 3rd Term: Studio, EIS Tutorial, Art History, Liberal Arts
+- 3rd Term: 2-3 Studio, EIS Tutorial, Art History I, English I

-- 4th Term: Studio, EIS Tutorial, Art History, Liberal Arts
+- 4th Term: 2-3 Studio, EIS Tutorial, Art History II, English II

 Credits toward Graduation